bridgedb/BridgeDb/README.md

 database user, password and database name are correct.

 You **MUST** either supply local values matching your local setup or setup your data stores to use the defaults.
-The recommened way to overwrite properties is to add a property with the exact (case sensitive) key to local.properties
+The recommended way to overwrite properties is to add a property with the exact (case sensitive) key to local.properties

 Database Dependency
 -------------------